Best Practice & Innovative Approaches

 Acceleration: Math

-Many students at New Horizons School of show a passion and strength in math.
+Many students at New Horizons School show a passion and strength in math.
 In order to determine the level of challenge they require, we use a series of achievement assessments.

 Those students who can demonstrate that they have already mastered their grade level math concepts may be accelerated to the next grade.